 - Typical responsibilities are: - ∞ Supervising students in the laboratory - ∞ Attending lectures - ∞ Grading - ∞ Office hours for student - ∞ Prep meetings and lab set-up outside scheduled class times - ∞ Preparing for classes and learning the course material - In large lab courses, each TA is typically responsible for 2 four-hour lab sections. - Some smaller lab courses have only 1 four-hour session per week.
-These TAs are usually responsible for more preparation of materials than those in the large lab courses where staff prepare the materials. - The comments above regarding Grading, Preparation Time, and Effective Communication apply to lab TAs. - If TAs are helping staff to prepare lab materials, or preparing these materials themselves, you must request UGTA support if necessary so that no TA is expected to work more than 20 hours per week on average.
+These TAs are usually responsible for more preparation of materials than those in the large lab courses where staff prepare the materials. - The comments above regarding Grading, Preparation Time, and Effective Communication apply to lab TAs. - If TAs are helping staff to prepare lab materials, or preparing these materials themselves, you must request UGTA support if necessary so that no TA is given prescribed recurring duties of more than 13-14 hours per week.